zoylendt/zoylendt.github.io/content/Coding/Quartz Personalization.md

 Also, add `import { SimpleSlug } from "./quartz/util/path"` at the beginning of `quartz.layout.ts`.
 And take care where `linkToMore` points.
 [Here](https://quartz.jzhao.xyz/features/recent-notes) are the config options for this plugin listed.

+One remaining issue: this plugin does not show up when I open one of the folders, like [[Braindump]].

 ## Explorer customization

 The Explorer can also be [configured in many ways](https://quartz.jzhao.xyz/features/explorer).
 I used the example code to [add emoji prefix to files](https://quartz.jzhao.xyz/features/explorer#add-emoji-prefix), but without changing the folder icons (they can be individualized for each folder with a `index.md` inside that folder).